chrisguida/sauron/py-sauron/README.md

 ### About

-It allows C-lightning to run without needing a *local* `bitcoind`, and can be either self-hosted (Esplora is Open Source, and self hosting it is basically a `docker` one-liner).
+It allows Core Lightning to run without needing a *local* `bitcoind`, and can be either self-hosted (Esplora is Open Source, and self hosting it is basically a `docker` one-liner).

 This is still a WIP, so is the API C-lightning side.
 So not to be used for real.